Meet Jim, the construction hiring manager. He's all that stands between you and a high-paying construction job.

 It doesn't have to show experience.
 But it's a lot better if you add some.
 Find it in past non-construction jobs, or do a little temp work.

-That first general construction resume sample stands out like the Three Gorges Dam.
+That first general construction resume objective stands out like the Three Gorges Dam.

 It came from construction duties in non-construction jobs and a few days of temp work.

-Pro Tip: Put your 1-2 most impressive accomplishments in your construction worker resume summary or resume objective.
+Pro Tip: Put your 1-2 most impressive accomplishments in your construction worker resume objective or resume summary.
 They're the lure that gets the manager to read the rest.

 How to Describe Your Construction Experience